New Government rules for higher and denser housing need to be incorporated into our District Plan.

 Voluntary Heritage Group

-In addition, the following statements have been provided by submitters, to be tabled at the hearing:
+The following other statements and documents have been provided by submitters as part of the hearing:

 What do I need to know?